Skip to main content

 • “Game is based on a mini-game from one of the best RPGs ever created, but it's very different from the original and offers a much more interesting experience - you can see balanced gameplay and feel the dark and cruel atmosphere of the Witcher universe.”

-• “Finally, the music and overall atmosphere of the game has been hit on the head of the nail, and, myself along with most of the community expected no less from CD Projekt Red.”
+• “Finally, the music and overall atmosphere of the game have been hit on the head of the nail, and myself, along with most of the community, expected no less from CD Projekt Red.”

 • “If you like the world of the Witcher, the atmosphere, setting, and lore will enhance your experience.”